- 45 Hour Hold

 Dean’s List.
 Undergraduate students who achieve scholastic distinction in a semester, as evidenced by a grade point average of 3.75 to 3.99 in at least 15 semester credit hours in a Fall or Spring semester, or at least 12 semester credit hours in a Summer semester, excluding grades of “CR,” and who receive no grades of “D+,” “D,” “D-,” “F,” “IN,” or “NC.”

+Part time Dean's list and part time Honor Roll are no longer recognized.
 In a given semester, a student will be recognized for only the highest of the above honors for which he or she qualifies.

 To determine eligibility for graduation with honors, see Graduation with University Latin Honors in this chapter.